brij1197/ENIGMA/README.md

 The 3 positional rotors Alpha, Beta and Gamma can rotate 26 times.

 # Credits
-Guides from Medium and Youtube.
+Medium article by Vasile Păpăluță.